In the days before my discovery of sex toy reviewers and sex blogs, if someone were to ask me, “What is your ideal sex toy?”

 Before I go on, I want to point out that there is no hard and fast rule that says you have to use the Satisfyer Whale, or any other “partner type toy” with a partner.
 You can most assuredly use them alone.
 And I made sure to experiment with both options.
 Neither, of which, was ideal for me.

 Something I found extremely awkward in both partnered and solo scenarios, was the placement of the control button.
 I understand there’s not a whole lot of button-placement options to choose from when designing this type of toy.
 Surface space is bound to be limited, but let’s face it, the current position of the button is whack and hard to navigate when inserted.
 No matter which way you’re using the toy, solo or partnered.

-This may be one of the only instances where I’d prefer to have a remote-control mechanism or some kind of cell phone app to control my toy.
+This may be one of the only instances where I’d prefer to have a remote-control mechanism or some kind of cell phone app to control a toy.
 That would be one of my suggestions if a newer version is to ever happen.

 Bordering On TMI

 Forgive me in advance, this could be bordering on TMI, but let me tell you something, guys.
 My vagina was pretty much at its maximum compacity with my partner’s penis and the Whale’s insertable arm both inside.
 This was, to say the least, rather uncomfortable.
 The worst part was the way the Whale’s interior arm painfully jabbed into the anterior wall of my vagina.
 As of this writing, I’m still feeling slightly tender, and it’s going on five days since we last used the Whale together.